sushilsridhar/git-commands/README.md

 ### 13. Push without running pre-hook
 Using the --no-verify argument with git commit means that the pre-commit hook won't be executed at all.

-# Undo

-### Wrong commit message or add new changes to old commit and diverge
-git commit --amend -m "new commit message"

-commit already pushed? then use below commands

-git commit --amend -m "new commit message"
-git push --force (force flag will overwrite the remote branch with local branch)

-### Remove the uncommited changes and apply it back again
-to the same branch or to a different branch

-git stash
-git stash apply

-### 3. Wrong merge

-undo a pushed merge
-git reset --merge

-### 4. Stage and un-stage files
-git add . (stages all modified files)
-git add filename (stages only one file)

-git restore --staged src/
-or
-git reset (unstage all files added)
-git reset HEAD filename (unstage only one file added)